Last Updated: December 1, 2019

 - Destroy any hard copy documents that have Cardholder Data written on them.

-MINDBODY supports customers who are subject to the requirements of the Health Insurance Portability and Accountability Act (HIPAA).
-Under HIPAA, certain information about a person’s health or health care services is classified as Protected Health Information (PHI).
-If You are subject to HIPAA and wish to use Our Services with PHI, it is Your responsibility to request a Business Associate Agreement (“BAA”) with MINDBODY.
-You are solely responsible for determining whether You are subject to HIPAA requirements.
-If You are subject to HIPAA and have not entered into a BAA, You must not use any of Our digital properties in connection with PHI.
-You agree to indemnify, defend, and hold harmless MINDBODY and its directors, employees, and affiliates against any claim relating to a failure by You to request a BAA with MINDBODY.
+MINDBODY supports users who are subject to the requirements of the Health Insurance Portability and Accountability Act.
+Under HIPAA, certain information about a person’s health or health care services is classified as Protected Health Information (“PHI”).
+If you are subject to HIPAA and wish to use our services with PHI, it is your responsibility to request a Business Associate Agreement (“BAA”) with MINDBODY.
+You are solely responsible for determining whether you are subject to HIPAA requirements.
+If you are subject to HIPAA and have not entered into a BAA, you must not use any of our digital properties in connection with PHI.
+You agree to indemnify, defend, and hold harmless MINDBODY and its directors, employees, and affiliates against any claim relating to a failure by you to request a BAA with MINDBODY.

-Your API credentials are extremely powerful, and using them is a serious responsibility.
-If You use MINDBODY API, You must follow the guidelines below to ensure that You’re accessing client data in a safe and secure way.
-Using Your API credentials indicates that You agree to the terms of this policy.
-If You or a member of Your team violates any of the items in this policy, You could permanently lose access to the MINDBODY API without warning.
+Your API credentials are extremely sensitive.
+If you use our API, you must follow the policies below to ensure that you’re accessing user data in a safe and secure manner.
+Using your API credentials indicates that you agree to the terms of this Security Policy.
+If you or a member of your team violates this policy, you could permanently lose access to the MINDBODY API.

-- Share Your credentials with Your team on a need-to-know basis.
+- Share your credentials with your team only on a need-to-know basis;

 MINDBODY reserves the right to delete any API credentials after 30 days of low activity (less than 100 calls).